Horticulture Innovation −Creating the Future of "Food" and "Greenery"− #1

 Making Kashiwanoha Campus a hub for promoting public relations of R&D

 The Kashiwanoha Campus—where my laboratory is based—is located between Tokyo, the hub of commerce, and Tsukuba, the center of research.
 I believe that by showcasing our technologies, such as a harvesting robot, we can position our campus as a satellite research hub of Tsukuba, and it will enhance the recognition of our research and promote companies involved with our research.
-Personally, I would like to contribute to developing Kashiwanoha Campus as a platform for the industry-academia-government collaboration in food and horticulture by taking advantage of its geographical location.
+Personally, I hope to help develop Kashiwanoha Campus into a platform for the industry-academia-government collaboration in food and horticulture, leveraging its strategic location.
+At BIH, I will further strengthen collaboration and accelerate the dissemination of food and agricultural technologies.

 Please tell us about your future research plans.

 Great innovations occur when knowledge meets new technologies.
 For this to happen, first, we need a place where new information can accumulate.
 I believe that is the role of a university.
 At universities, we can pass on our experiences to the young people who will create the future.
-I joined Chiba university in 2020, intending to work on talent and skill development among young people during the remainder of my career.
+I joined Chiba University in 2020, with the intention of dedicating the remainder of my career to nurturing talent and developing skills in the next generation.
+Through these efforts, many collaborations have emerged, leading to research and technological development aimed at addressing major challenges such as sustainable agriculture, climate change, and labor shortages in the agricultural sector.
+Seeing many of the graduates who participated in these projects now thriving in related fields affirms my belief that this is exactly why I came to the university.

-The majority of the people in academia are specialists, but I am unusual in that I am a generalist.
-Taking advantage of my broad knowledge, I would like to continue working to make competitive agriculture a reality and form a collective knowledge base at Chiba University, the No. 1 horticultural institution in Japan.
+While the majority of the people in academia are specialists, I consider myself something of a generalist.
+Taking advantage of my broad knowledge and the new BIH, I hope to continue advancing competitive, future-oriented agriculture and help build a shared base of expertise at Chiba University—Japan’s leading institution in horticultural science.

 Series